Rithigasri/Ex-03EDA/README.md

 # Ex-03 EXPLORATORY DATA ANALYSIS

 ## AIM:
-To perform EDA on the given data set.
+To perform Exploratory Data Analysis on the given data set.

 ## EXPLANATION:
 The primary aim with exploratory analysis is to examine the data for distribution, outliers and